awsdocs/amazon-s3-userguide/doc_source/configuring-block-public-access-bucket.md

 + GET PublicAccessBlock \(for a bucket\)
 + DELETE PublicAccessBlock \(for a bucket\)
 + GET BucketPolicyStatus

+For more information and examples, see [put\-public\-access\-block](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-public-access-block.html) in the *AWS CLI Reference*\.

 ## Using the AWS SDKs<a name="configuring-block-public-access-bucket-sdk"></a>